ssanya942/Sentiment-Analysis-Using-Azure-Text-Analytics/workshop/README.md

-# Sentiment Analysis on Verbatim User Feedback on Microsoft Azure for Text Analytics
+# Sentiment Analysis on Verbatim User Feedback using Microsoft Azure for Text Analytics

 In this workshop, we will discuss *the use of Microsoft Azure for Text Analytics to analyze the sentiments of Azure users*.